AlexMoreton1/AlexMoreton1/README.md

 # Hi 👋, I'm Alexander Moreton

-A passionate software engineering student at the University of Brighton, dedicated to mastering the art of coding and excited about bringing innovative solutions to life.
-Currently, I'm honing my skills through a rigorous academic program and after completing a hands-on internship experience.
+I am a newly graduated software engineer from the University of Brighton, equipped with a first-class degree and a strong passion for coding and technology innovation.
+My education has been a blend of rigorous academic training and practical experience, including a hands-on internship, which has prepared me well for the challenges of the tech industry.

 ## 🌐 Social Links:
 - Email: [alexmoreton@hotmail.co.uk](mailto:alexmoreton@hotmail.co.uk)